-Piriformis syndrome symptoms consist of tenderness or pain in the buttock muscle which may radiate down the back of the leg into the hamstring muscles and sometimes even the calf muscles.
+- Pain may radiate down the back of the leg into the hamstring muscles and sometimes even into the calf area.

 It is usually overuse which causes the piriformis muscle to go into spasm resulting in pressure on the sciatic nerve.
 The piriformis muscle is one of the small muscles deep in the buttocks that rotates the leg outwards.
 It runs from the sacrum bone at the bottom of the spine and attaches to the thigh bone or femur roughly near the outside crease of the buttocks.